timcdlucas/timcdlucas.github.io/_pages/about.md

   - /about.html
 ---

-I am a lecturer in the [Dept. of Population Health Sciences](https://le.ac.uk/health-sciences) at the University of Leicester.
+I am an Associate Professor in the School of Medical Health Sciences at the University of Leicester.
+I am co-lead of the [Biostatistics research group](https://le.ac.uk/biostatistics) here.
 Please feel free to email me to discuss stats, modelling, R, job opportunities or anything else.
 My address is tim.lucas --- at --- le.ac.uk.
 Or you can say hello on bluesky [@statsforbios.bsky.social](https://bsky.app/profile/statsforbios.bsky.social).

 My interests encompass statistical methods and mathematical models for studying disease.
-In particular I'm interested in studying methods that account for multiple temporal or spatial scales.
+In particular I'm interested in methods for environmentally diven diseases, particularly those that account for multiple temporal or spatial scales.
-For example, disease progression or diagnosis is typically quite a slow process, but we are exposed to environmental factors such as air pollution every second.
+For example, we might have disease counts aggregated in time or space, but have access to higher resolution covariate data.
-Depending on our movement patterns, we can have very different exposures from one minute to the next.
+Additionally, depending on our movement patterns, we can have very different exposures from one minute to the next; a fact that is rarely captured in models.
+I use these methods in applied studies of  environmental drivers of non-communicable diseases (e.g. asthma), vector-borne diseases and zoonotic diseases.

 I have a continuing interest in infectious disease models and statistical methods for ecology.
 Previously, I worked as a Research Fellow at Imperial College.